yochaigal/cairn/monsters/djinn.md

 ---
 # Djinn
 10 HP, 1 armor, 15 DEX, fists(d8)
 • Tall, cloudy humanoids from the plane of air.
-Highly intelligent, use invisibility and illusions to trick other beings
+Highly intelligent, use invisibility and illusions to trick other beings.
-• May transform into a whirlwind, sweeping everything on its path
+• May transform into a whirlwind, sweeping everything on its path.
-• Capable of granting wishes, the result always is distorted based on the wording of the wish
+• Capable of granting wishes, the result always is distorted based on the wording of the wish.